Hi, I’m Megan Cohen (she/her). I’m an award-winning author who writes a million words a year. I’m also a writing coach.

 Yes.

 I really mean this.
 Everyone I’ve worked with, from teens and elders to hobbyists and weekend creatives to multi-bestselling authors and C-Suite executives, has it in them to write something amazing.
 A book, a script, a poem, an essay, a song that matters not just to friends and family, but to other people.
 Your writing can matter to total strangers.
 Even if it’s your first time really giving it a shot.
-(And if you’ve given it lots of shots over a long writing career and feel burned out?
-Don’t quit.
-You can feel it all.
-You can write it all.)
+(And if you’ve already given it lots of shots over a long writing career and feel burned out?
+You can do it again and write sustainably this time.)

 So if we CAN all do this, why DON’T we?